Software-Improvement-Group/sigridci/docs/reference/client-script-usage.md

 - If you want to publish all repositories simultaneously, (e.g. on a schedule), combine them on your side and send the aggregate as a regular system.
 - If the repositories of the system are very active and sees many merges (which result in parallel publishes) it is safer to use `--publishonly` than `--publish`.

+If susbsystems need to be removed from the system this can be done via the [Sigrid API](../integrations/sigrid-api-documentation.md#removing-subsystems)

 ## What's the difference between `--publish` and `--publishonly`?